mstobb/simple_KFHL_dash_app/README.md

 die-on-term = true
 logto=/var/log/wsgi.log
 ```
-Be sure to replace the username with YOUR username.

 Test out with: `uwsgi --socket 0.0.0.0:8080 --protocol=http -w wsgi`.
 There should not be any errors.